Blog

 By managing all the stages of this O2C process effectively, businesses can accelerate order fulfillment, streamline cash flow, and ensure compliant revenue recognition across their business.

-Now that we’ve covered the O2C process at a high level, let’s take a closer look at a similar process: quote-to-cash (Q2C).
 While the order-to-cash cycle refers specifically to the steps after an order has been placed, the quote-to-cash (Q2C) cycle is much more comprehensive.

-The Q2C process includes every touchpoint starting from the initial capturing of customer purchase intent before an order is even placed.
+The Q2C process includes every touchpoint, starting from the initial capturing of customer purchase intent before an order is even placed.
 Q2C also encompasses all the discovery, relationship building, and pricing negotiation that happens pre-order.
 This includes processes like configuration and pricing and quoting that can occur if your SaaS business offers sales-negotiated contracts for certain customers.

 So while Q2C takes a more holistic view of the entire revenue operations process, O2C focuses strictly on order fulfillment to payment.
 However, optimizing both of these cycles is key for subscription and SaaS businesses to accelerate their deals and smoothly transition customers from prospects to long-term buyers.